 Article Description: Original description being pulled from Yoast SEO.
 It’s the description I wrote for the snippet preview.
 It also shows up this way on Facebook and on Google.

-Pinterest Description: This is the description I entered via the Alt text on my website.
+Pinterest Description: This is the description I entered via the data-pin-description using Tasty Pins.
 When someone pins the image, this information is auto-populated.

 Pro Tip: Be sure to name your images appropriately.
 Notice I named mine “How Ultimate Bundles can double you Affiliate income” rather than something generic like “UB affiliate post pin”.
 It’s always good practice to use keyword rich names anddescriptions anywhere you can – it’s great for SEO!